May 7, 2013

 DUMBO’s Dominotown: A Magnum Opus of 21st Century Urbanism?

-A Brooklyn developer asks for more height in exchange for a livelier public realm in DUMBO, Brooklyn.
-Is this a good deal for New York City?
+A Brooklyn developer asks for more height in exchange for a livelier public realm.
+A good deal?

 The renderings were pure eye candy, made for tweeting and retweeting.
 They showed a dazzling quartet of new buildings ﬂanking the landmark Domino Sugar plant on the Brooklyn waterfront.
 Three of the towers were loop-shaped, reminiscent of OMA’s Beijing CCTV building, causing New York magazine’s Justin Davidson to joke that the development could be read as the word “OOOH.”
 Almost immediately some Internet wag doctored the renderings so that the buildings spelled out the name of the architecture ﬁrm that dreamed them up: SHoP.